 The following are tools you can use to release restricted forearm and triceps to fix and heal tendonitis elbow pain.

 Massage balls effectively release tight muscles and help treat and fix elbow pain and elbow tendonitis, including golfer's elbow and tennis elbow.

 If you experience elbow pain when lifting, elbow pain when benching, elbow pain during push-ups or elbow pain during pull-ups, these tools will help.

 For example, the Beastie Ball's aggressive design can target and release the forearms' extensor muscles.

-The BodyStar Ball is less aggressive and can be used to treat the arm's sensitive parts, like the forearm flexor muscles and inner triceps muscles.
+The BodyStar Ball is less aggressive and can be used to treat the arm's sensitive parts, like the forearm flexor muscles, the inner tricep muscles, and medial elbow tendon.

 These myofascial tools treat elbow pain by releasing restricted forearm and triceps to provide relief to the elbow tendon and elbow joint.

 Restricted forearm and triceps pull and put tension on the elbow tendons.
 As a result, the elbow tendons become inflamed and cause pain during exercise or after lifting.

 The ROOT causes of weight lifting elbow pain are chronic inflammation, magnesium deficiency, and muscle restriction.